openshift/managed-scripts/scripts/CEE/restart-dns-default/README.md

 ## Desctiption

-This script will trigger a rollout of deamonset, controlling dns default pods.
+This script will trigger a rollout of daemonset, controlling dns default pods.
 Such action might be required when a customer is not able to perform it themself due to not having enough permissions etc, but dns-default pods need to be restarted.

 ## Usage